Discover Ochsenfurt in Franconia

 The medieval town Ochsenfurt - timbered beauty on the Main

 This medieval flair of the city in Franken spreads a nostalgic mood.
 The first thing we see on our walk through Ochsenfurt is a well-kept oldtimer that comes towards us through the main shopping street.
 While we stop, he hardly impresses the local passers-by.
 Few of the pedestrians turn to look at him.
 A sight like this seems to be the order of the day.

-The vehicle fits perfectly with the backdrop of the half-timbered buildings and wrought-iron shop signs that line the streets of the old town of Ochsenfurt.
+The vehicle perfectly matches the backdrop of the half-timbered buildings and wrought-iron shop signs that line the streets of the old town of Ochsenfurt.
 An elderly man tugs Petar's arm, who is holding his video camera in the other direction.
 So he draws his attention to the classic car.
 A middle-aged man is sitting inside.
 "Now all that is missing is a pretty companion in fringe dress with a cigarette in the cigarette holder," I think to myself.
 The cigarette is missing, but an elegant lady is sitting next to him.